Texas gunman was fired from job, called FBI before shooting

-Odessa Police Chief Michael Gerke said 36-year-old Seth Aaron Ator had been fired over the weekend from Journey Oil Services.
-He said both Ator and the company called 911 after being fired Saturday but that Ator was gone by the time police showed up.
+Odessa Police Chief Michael Gerke said 36-year-old Seth Aaron Ator had been fired Saturday from Journey Oilfield Services.
+He said both Ator and the company called 911 after the firing but that Ator was gone by the time police showed up.
 FBI special agent Christopher Combs says Ator’s statements on the phone were “rambling.”

 Authorities said Ator killed seven people and injured at least 22 others Saturday before officers killed him outside a busy movie theater in Odessa.